Heart Valve Problems

 Some heart valve problems are present at birth.
 Others can be caused by:

-• Damage to the heart from a heart attack, coronary artery disease (blocked arteries), or heart failure.
+• Heart damage from a heart attack, coronary artery disease (blocked arteries), or heart failure

-• Thinning or tearing of the supporting tissues around the valve.
+• Thinning or tearing of the tissues that support the valve

-• Holes that develop in a valve due to high blood pressure or kidney disease.
+• Damage from high blood pressure or kidney disease

-• Certain types of connective tissue diseases often affect the heart valves.
+• Certain connective tissue diseases that affect the heart valves.
 Connective tissues are the building blocks of skin, tendons, ligaments, joints, and bones.

 Back To Top